dilawar/dilawar/README.md

 Currently, I am busy with my startup Subconscious Compute that leverages bio-inspired approximate computations to detect and classify "patterns".
 We are hiring!
 If you are passionate about Operating Systems, ML at the Edge, Observability and Security (eBPF etc.), and low-level system programming in general, drop me an email.
-We mostly use C/C++ and occassionaly Rust and nim.
+We mostly use Rust, C/C++, PHP, and Python, and occassionaly Haskell and Nim.

 - 🔭 I’m currently working on endpoint security (for work) and DevOps for BioInformatics (for fun).
 - 🌱 I’m currently learning Windows OS 😞 (for work), and cell biology (for fun).